- Water Softener Reviews

 Q. What is Regeneration?

 A. In reference to water softeners, regeneration is the process that occurs in a water softener system when the system removes the calcium and magnesium that the resin in the softener’s cartridge has drawn from the water supply.
 The minerals are removed by the resin by charging the resin beads with a negative charge and then the sediment in the water, which is naturally positively charged, is drawn to the resin, like a magnet.
-During regeneration, the resin is washed in a salt-water solution and this keeps the filter clean and effective for several months at a time.
+During regeneration, the resin is washed with a salt-water solution and this keeps the filter clean and effective for several months at a time.

 Q. When do the resins in the water softener need to be changed?